MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

           "Tax": "updates.Tax",
           "FileName": "updates.FileName",
           "IsFlagged": "updates.IsFlagged",
-          "CustomerID": "updates.CustomerID",
-          "ItemID": "updates.ItemID",
           "CreatedTS": "updates.CreatedTS",
           "ModifiedTS": "updates.ModifiedTS"
         }
       ) \
       .execute()
     ```
     This operation is important because it enables you to update existing records in the table based on the values of specific columns, and insert new records when no match is found.
-This is a common requirement when you're loading data from a source system that may contain updates to existing records and new records.
+This is a common requirement when you're loading data from a source system that may contain updates to existing and new records.

 You now have data in your silver delta table that is ready for further transformation and modeling.